 About industry influence on experts and opinion leaders and the importance to use your common sense.

-One of the reasons why I am relatively unimpressed by “scientific research” and follow more of a “common sense” approach in my practice and in my own life, is because I have experienced hands-on how those "unbiased” studies and experts are often not so unbiased after all.
+The reasons why I am relatively unimpressed by “scientific research” and follow more of a “common sense” approach in my life and in my practice is because real science is rather rare these days.
+There is a lot of “bad” science, influenced by commercial interest or ideological bias.
+During my more than 10 years working for the pharmaceutical industry I have experienced hands-on how assumingly “unbiased” studies and experts are often not so unbiased after all.